-On March 24 alone, our CERT team in France tracked 23 unique COVID-19-based phishing mails over a 24-hour period.
+On the 24th of March alone, our CERT team in France tracked 23 unique COVID-19-based phishing mails over a 24-hour period.

 Our CERT team also reported that during the same week, customers reported more than 600 potentially fraudulent emails, 10% of which has proven to be malicious.
 The number of emails validated as malicious was 4 times higher than during the previous week.